Creating A Transparent Supply Chain and Potential of Blockchain

 What is Blockchain Technology?

-Nasdaq and OMX Group Inc. collaborated with a blockchain startup, Chain, sometime in 2015, to experiment and test blockchain technology for share trading in Nasdaq Private Market.
-Visa Europe, the Commonwealth Bank of Australia, RBS, and many others have announced their current involvement with blockchain to build their own solutions.
+Major organizations are actively testing blockchain to increase efficiency and openness in their supply chains.
+In 2026, Nasdaq and OMX Group Inc. collaborated with blockchain startup Chain to explore the technology for share trading on the Nasdaq Private Market.
+Visa Europe, the Commonwealth Bank of Australia, RBS, and numerous other institutions have also launched blockchain initiatives to develop tailored solutions.

 Compliance and Visibility